Schengen visa to residence permit

 1. Conversion of Schengen visa to residence permit

-Many foreigners ask themselves whether they can stay in Germany after entering the country with a Schengen visa and subsequently convert this visa into a residence permit .
-In principle, this is not possible .
+Many foreigners ask themselves whether they can stay in Germany after entering with a Schengen visa and subsequently convert this visa into a residence permit .
+This is generally not possible .
 The Schengen visa is limited to short-term stays of up to 90 days within a 180-day period and is primarily intended for tourism, family, or business purposes.
-It is expressly not issued for stays with the aim of employment , education , or permanent residence in Germany.
-Anyone entering the country with a Schengen visa thereby demonstrates that they do not intend to stay permanently.
+It is expressly not issued for stays with the purpose of employment , education , or permanent residence in Germany.
+Anyone entering with a Schengen visa thereby demonstrates that they do not intend to stay permanently.

-In principle, a residence permit can only be validly applied for if entry has been made with the appropriate national visa – the so-called visa for the purpose of residence (Type D).
+In principle, a residence permit can only be validly applied for if entry has been made with the appropriate national visa – the so-called visa for the purpose of residence (type D).
 This regulation arises from Section 5 Paragraph 2 Sentence 1 of the Residence Act (AufenthG) , according to which a residence permit may generally only be issued if entry has been made with a national visa .
-Exceptions to this only exist in a few legally regulated cases, such as privileged third-country nationals (so-called “best friends” nationals , Section 41 AufenthV ).
-Anyone who intends to live or work in Germany for the longer term must therefore apply for the corresponding residence permit at the responsible German diplomatic mission abroad before entering the country.
+Exceptions to this only exist in a few legally regulated cases, for example for privileged third-country nationals (so-called “best friends” nationals , Section 41 AufenthV ).
+Anyone intending to live or work in Germany for the longer term must therefore apply for the corresponding residence permit at the responsible German diplomatic mission abroad before entering the country.

 2. Can a Schengen visa be changed to a residence visa?

-However, converting a Schengen visa into a residence permit is possible in some cases under very specific circumstances .
-Generally, the issuance of a residence permit under the Residence Act (AufenthG) requires that the foreigner has entered the country with the required national visa (Type D) (see above).
-However, an important exception to this is provided by Section 5, Paragraph 2, Sentence 2 of the Residence Act , which allows for the visa procedure to be waived in certain cases.
+However, the conversion of a Schengen visa into a residence permit is possible in some cases under very specific conditions .
+In principle, the issuance of a residence permit under the Residence Act (AufenthG) requires that the foreigner has entered the country with the required national visa (Type D) (see above).
+However, an important exception to this is provided for in Section 5, Paragraph 2, Sentence 2 of the Residence Act , which allows for the visa procedure to be waived in certain cases.
 This is generally possible if there is a strict legal right to the issuance of a residence permit or if completing the visa procedure retroactively would be "unreasonable."

-Such a waiver of the visa procedure is only considered in very limited exceptional cases .
-Administrative practice and case law generally require an atypical circumstance for this, for example, if it is necessary for humanitarian reasons, under international law, or political reasons.
-It must be emphasized, however, that the immigration authorities are very restrictive when it comes to converting a Schengen visa into a residence permit or waiving the visa requirement.
-Converting a Schengen visa into a residence permit is therefore very difficult without good reasons.
+Such a waiver of the visa procedure, however, is only considered in very limited exceptional cases .
+Administrative practice and case law generally require atypical circumstances , for example, when it is necessary for humanitarian reasons, under international law, or political reasons.
+It must be emphasized, however, that immigration authorities are very restrictive when it comes to converting a Schengen visa into a residence permit or waiving the visa requirement.
+Converting a Schengen visa to a residence permit is therefore very difficult without good reasons.
 Further information on waiving the visa requirement can be found in our corresponding VISAGUARD article on completing the visa procedure .

-3. Intent to deceive in converting a Schengen visa
+3. Intention to deceive conversion of Schengen visa

 A major problem with converting a Schengen visa into a residence permit is the potential for fraudulent intent .
 Therefore, the purpose of the stay must usually be stated on the visa application form when applying for a Schengen visa.
 If the foreigner then states "short-term stay" or "stay for tourism or visiting purposes" on the Schengen visa application form, but later applies for a permanent residence permit, many immigration authorities consider this to be fraudulent in the visa process .
 To prove such fraud, many immigration authorities request the visa file from the embassy to examine the file to determine the purpose for which the Schengen visa was applied for.